Nicole Stellon O’Donnell

 Nicole Stellon O’Donnell’s first collection, Steam Laundry, won the 2013 WILLA Literary Award for Poetry.
 Her second book, You Are No Longer in Trouble, a memoir-in-flash about being a teacher, a student, and a principal’s daughter is forthcoming in March 2019 from the Marie Alexander Series.
 Her third book, Everything Never Comes Your Way, a collection of poems, will be published by Boreal Books in 2020.

 Her poems have appeared in Prairie Schooner, Passages North, Bellingham Review, Beloit Poetry Journal, The Women’s Review of Books, Redivider, Zyzzyva, and other literary journals.
 Her essays and commentaries appeared in the Anchorage Daily News on the Alaska Public Radio Network.
 She received both an Individual Artist Award and an Artist Fellowship from the Rasmuson Foundation, as well as a Boochever Fellowship and an Alaska Literary Award from the Alaska Arts and Culture Foundation.
 In 2014, she served the winter writer-in-residence at Denali National Park.
 She spent the spring of 2016 in South India as a recipient of a Fulbright Distinguished Award in Teaching.
-She teaches English at a school for incarcerated youth.
 She lives in Fairbanks, Alaska.

 Book Clubs & Course Adoptions: